 - Landlord’s Name and Address (required for all leases) – Minnesota leases must contain the name and address of the landlord or authorized agent.
 This enables smooth communication of any important legal notice.

-- Late Fee Disclosure (required for some leases) – Minnesota will not enforce any late or returned check fees except those disclosed in the lease.
-Late fees may not exceed 8% of the past due balance.
+- Late Fee Disclosure (required for some leases) – Minnesota will only enforce properly disclosed late fees and returned check fees.
+Late fees may not exceed 8% of the past due balance and must be agreed in the lease.
+Returned check fees are capped at $30, if a prominent posting at the landlord’s place of business discloses such a fee.

 - Inspection and Condemnation Disclosure (required for some leases) – Minnesota property with outstanding citations relating to health and safety orders must disclose the violation and/or related pending inspection.
 If inspection has already taken place, the landlord may provide notice that the inspection report is available upon request.